NickVanMaele-vonk/code2graph/README.md

 The end nodes are database tables or data files.

 Initial focus: React / Typescript.
-More languages to follow later.
+More software languages to follow later.